ESCOMP/CISM-wrapper/doc/source/new-grids.rst

 New method, using the 'mask' field
 ==================================

-Joe's new files have a 'mask' field on them that can be used for this purpose.
+Joe Kennedy's new files have a 'mask' field on them that can be used for this purpose.
 Joe's documentation of this field is:

     * 4 -- floating ice